EricTheToon/Fortlatro/README.md

 Zorlodo Red - Rare - Destroy the joker on the right and replace it with another random joker every round

 Dr.AV - Rare - When an LTM Card is used 1/2 chance to create a copy (Copies cannot be copied)

+Kxtty - Legendary - Adjacent Jokers become negative when blind is selected

 Toilet Gang - Uncommon - Gains x0.2 mult every time played hand contains a Flush